-In November 2014, the Company entered into a joint venture with Meisheng Cultural & Creative Corp., Ltd., ("MC&C") for the purpose of providing certain JAKKS licensed and non-licensed toys and consumer products to agreed-upon territories of the People's Republic of China.
-The joint venture includes a subsidiary in the Shanghai Free Trade Zone that sells, distributes and markets these products, which include dolls, plush, role play products, action figures, costumes, seasonal items, technology and app-enhanced toys, based on top entertainment licenses and JAKKS' own proprietary brands.
-The Company owns fifty-one percent of the joint venture and consolidates the joint venture since control rests with the Company.
-The non-controlling interest's share of the income (loss) from the joint venture for the year ended December 31, 2022, 2021 and 2020 was (\$330,000), \$120,000 and \$130,000, respectively.
+In November 2014, the Company entered into a joint venture with Meisheng Culture & Creative Corp.
+Ltd., ("MC&C"), for the purpose of providing certain JAKKS licensed and non-licensed toys and consumer products to agreed-upon territories of the People's Republic of China.
+On May 10, 2023, the Company dissolved the joint venture with MC&C. Prior to the dissolution, the Company owned fifty-one percent of the joint venture.
+The results of operations of the joint venture are consolidated with the Company's results.
+The non-controlling interest's share of the income (loss) from the joint venture for the years ended December 31, 2023, 2022 and 2021 was (\$293,000), (\$330,000) and \$120,000, respectively.

-In October 2016, the Company entered into a joint venture with Hong Kong Meisheng Cultural Company Limited ("Meisheng"), a Hong Kong-based subsidiary of Meisheng Culture & Creative Corp, for the purpose of creating and developing original, multiplatform content for children including new short-form series and original shows.
-JAKKS and Meisheng each own fifty percent of the joint venture and will jointly own the content.
-JAKKS will retain merchandising rights for kids' consumer products in all markets except China, which Meisheng Culture & Creative Corp. will oversee through the Company's existing distribution joint venture.
+In October 2016, the Company entered into a joint venture with Hong Kong Meisheng Cultural Company Limited ("Meisheng"), a Hong Kong-based subsidiary of Meisheng Culture & Creative Corp., for the purpose of creating and developing original, multiplatform content for children including new short-form series and original shows.
+On December 1, 2023, the Company dissolved the joint venture with Meisheng.
+Prior to the dissolution, JAKKS and Meisheng each owned fifty percent of the joint venture.
 The results of operations of the joint venture are consolidated with the Company's results.
-The non-controlling interest's share of the income (loss) from the joint venture for the years ended December 31, 2022, 2021 and 2020 was nil.
-MC&C is an affiliate of Meisheng and Meisheng holds shares of the Company's outstanding common stock.
+The non-controlling interest's share of the income (loss) from the joint venture for the years ended December 31, 2023, 2022 and 2021 was nil.